wastore/azure-storage-samples-for-java/clientEncryptionToCPKNMigrationSamples/ClientSideKeyVaultKeyToCustomerManagedKey/src/main/java/README.md

 #### Code Sample Specific Setup
 Must create a service principal and connect it to a key vault associated with Azure subscription.
-Set system environmental variables to contain the following variables whose values are found in service principal:
+Set system environmental variables to contain the following variables whose values are found in service principal (does not have to be in app.config):
  * *AZURE_CLIENT_ID*
  * *AZURE_CLIENT_SECRET*
  * *AZURE_TENANT_ID*